cnnrro/personal-website-cjr/pages/posts/static-site-search.markdown

 ---

-Now, maybe one day I'll find the energy to stand up a proper search, but for the time being I've decided it'll be easier to lean on an existing search engine. **They've already done all the leg work for me**, so why not just let them to it all?
+Now, maybe one day I'll find the energy to stand up a proper search, but for the time being I've decided it'll be easier to lean on an existing search engine. **They've already done all the leg work for me**, so why not just let them do it all?

 What we'll do is write a little Nginx that prepends `site:cjr.is` to our reader's search query and redirects the whole thing to a _proper_ search engine--in this case DuckDuckGo.